zookzook/xsbt-web-plugin/README.md

     seq(webSettings :_*)

+or in case if you're using full configuration `webSettings` are `com.github.siasia.WebPlugin.webSettings`.

 Add other required stuff like `web.xml`, properties and source code.

 This will add commands required to run web application.
 Invoke `jetty-run`(as in sbt 0.7) to run web application: